bredelings/BAli-Phy/TODO/CommandLineModel.md

 - Let body is non-null by construction.
 - Lambda pattern and body are non-null by construction.
 - Sample dist is non-null by construction.
-- `ModelArg::alphabet`, if present, is non-null and structurally valid.
+- `CM::Arg::alphabet`, if present, is non-null and structurally valid.
 - `MissingArg` may appear only in parser/converter compatibility code and must be rejected before typechecking or code generation.
 - Typed expressions have valid `ann.type` after typechecking.
-- Argument-edge metadata lives on `ModelArg`, not hidden in expression nodes.
+- Argument-edge metadata lives on `CM::Arg`, not hidden in expression nodes.
 - No annotation-only metadata is hidden in expression nodes.

 Run invariant checks after conversion, typechecking, extraction, and before code